malteprinzler/VisualFashionAttributePrediction/README.md

 - .onnx
 - .chkpt (pytorch lightning checkpoint)
 - .pth (pytorch model state dict)
+- .sashdat (SAS files)

+For instructions on how to load the model, please see the <a href="https://pytorch.org/tutorials/beginner/saving_loading_models.html">official pytorch documentation</a>.
+Please make sure to use normalized RGB images as input for the model (offset: [0.6765, 0.6347, 0.6207], std=[0.3284, 0.3371, 0.3379]), otherwise the model performance may decrease drastically!

 There is an .onnx file for SAS applications specifically.
 It differs from the other .onnx file in that it's batch size is fixed to 1 which is crucial for importing it into SAS.
 SAS is an leading multinational developer of analytics software and my former employer.

-For instructions on how to load the model, please see the <a href="https://pytorch.org/tutorials/beginner/saving_loading_models.html">official pytorch documentation</a>.
-Please make sure to use normalized RGB images as input for the model (offset: [0.6765, 0.6347, 0.6207], std=[0.3284, 0.3371, 0.3379]), otherwise the model performance may decrease drastically!
+In the `notebooks` directory, you will also find a notebook in which I load the SAS .onnx file, convert it into a SAS model and perform inference with it.
+The results vary slightly from the ones with open source based model versions.
+I also exported the model to .sashdat and .astore files and provide them along with the other pretrained model files.